UpsyJr/RaspberryPiFullyCompatibleWithScripts/README.md

 We are logged in as a pi user, web-server uses a www-data user which is unknown for the system.

-In order for us to launch a php/py scripts wy have to do these steps:
+In order for us to launch a php/py scripts we have to do these steps:
 ```bash
 sudo visudo
 ```